nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   build.py: error: no such option: --disable-python

-However, the special operator ``--`` can be used to pass additional options through to waf, so instead of the above, the following will work:
+However, the special operator ``--`` can be used to pass additional options through to ns3, so instead of the above, the following will work:

 .. sourcecode:: bash

   $ ./build.py -- --disable-python

-as it generates the underlying command ``./waf configure --disable-python``.
+as it generates the underlying command ``./ns3 configure --disable-python``.

-Here are a few more introductory tips about Waf.
+Here are a few more introductory tips about CMake.

 Handling build errors
 =====================